nebulr-group/nblocks-docs/README.md

-# Welcome to nBlocks docs website
+# Welcome to Nblocks docs website

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.